Toyota BSM & Rear Cross Traffic Alert Malfunction

 Troubleshooting

 Use a good scanner to read the fault codes from the BSM module.
-Read the codes from both blind spot monitor master and slave contorl units.
-The fault codes will point you in the right direction as why you are getting BSM and RCTA warnings.
-Or simple run a quick scan to take a look at the overall health of the vehicle.
+Read the codes from both blind spot monitor master and slave control units.
+The fault codes will point you in the right direction regarding why you are getting BSM and RCTA warnings, or run a quick scan to check the vehicle’s overall health.

-If the Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems are not functioning properly, it is possible that the rear radar sensors behind the bumper may have moved or jostled loose, causing a connection issue.
-Both systems use the same hardware, including the radar units located in the corners of the rear bumper.
+If the Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems are not functioning properly, the rear radar sensors behind the bumper may have moved or jostled loose, causing a connection issue.
+Both systems use the same hardware, including the radar units in the rear bumper’s corners.

-Radar sensors are installed in the corners of the rear bumper that are used by the Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems.
-If these systems are not functioning properly, it is possible that there is a defect with the sensors or that the car has been in an accident and the repairs were not completed correctly.
-It is also worth checking the 12v battery to ensure that it is not weak, as this can sometimes cause strange issues.
-I hope this helps and good luck with troubleshooting the issue.”
+Radar sensors are installed in the corners of the rear bumper and are used by the Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems.
+If these systems are not functioning properly, there is possibly a defect with the sensors, or the car may have been in an accident, and the repairs were not completed correctly.
+It is also worth checking the 12v battery to ensure it is not weak, as this can sometimes cause strange issues.
+I hope this helps.
+Good luck with troubleshooting the issue.”

-Can you drive a Toyota if Blind Spot and RCTA malfunction or unavailable come on?
+Can you drive a Toyota if the Blind Spot and RCTA malfunction or are unavailable?

 The vehicle can still be driven, but remember that the blind spot and cross-traffic warning will not work when backing up.
 It is possible to drive a Toyota if the blind spot monitoring system is not functioning, as long as you, the driver, take appropriate precautions.
 This may include using the vehicle’s side mirrors and looking over the shoulder to check for vehicles in the blind spot before changing lanes or merging.
 However, it is important to remember that the blind spot monitoring system is designed to provide additional visibility and awareness for the driver.
 Its absence may increase the risk of a collision.